nullspace-cloud/nullspace-assets/README.md

 * **SVG:** Scalable Vector Graphics are provided for all logos in each variant folder, as they scale infinitely and are ideal for both digital and print usage.
 * **PNG:** PNGs are provided for various fixed sizes to ensure quick use without requiring resizing.
+* **WEBP:** WEBPs are optimised for use on the web.
+They should be available for all digital assets that can be used on the web.
+* **PDF:** PDFs can be used to store printable assets like posters.
+They exist next to PNG formats.

 ## Size Guidelines

-* **Digital assets:** The digital assets will be provided in various sizes that match common web usage:
+**Digital assets:** The digital assets will be provided in various sizes that match common web usage.
+All sizes should be powers of 2 (128, 256, 512, etc.).
+1080x1080 is an exception to that rule.
+The size of images that are not square will be determined by the vertical height (e.g., 512x972).
+The list below is not exhaustive and more sizes should be available.
-  * Small icon sizes (e.g., 48x48, 128x128) for favicons and app icons.
+* Icon sizes (48x48, 64x64, 128x128, 512x512, 1080x1080 ) for favicons and app icons.
-  * Medium sizes (e.g., 512x512, 1024x512) for website headers, social media, etc.
+* Medium sizes (e.g., 256x772, 1080x3482) for website headers, social media, etc.

-* **Print assets:** These are designed for use in high-resolution print formats:
+**Print assets:** These are designed for use in high-resolution print formats.
+That also means that they should be exported with higher DPI and print-enabled color spaces (CYMK).
 * A4 dimensions for large prints.
+Both portrait and landscape.
 * 1080px height for tall formats, while the width will depend on the aspect ratio of the logo.

 ## How to Use
 1. **Selecting the Right Logo**